 Our patient advocates, part of our Patient Experience Department, are here to accommodate the needs of patients and their guests.
 Should you have a question or concern during your stay, please call 609-394-6336 (Capital Health Regional Medical Center) or 609-303-4280 (Capital Health Medical Center - Hopewell).

 As members of the health care team, our Center for Pastoral Care offers spiritual support to patients.
 They are concerned with the spiritual and emotional well-being of all patients and their families.
 The chaplains are available to work with patients, their families, and the representatives of their faith communities.
 If a patient has no religious affiliation, the Pastoral Care Department offers support and caring.
 If a patient has a religious affiliation, the department can notify the patient’s clergy and congregation.
 A priest, assigned by the Catholic Diocese of Trenton, provides a sacramental ministry to our Roman Catholic patients.
-Contact Pastoral Care at 609-394-6000, ext.
-6991 (Regional Medical Center), 609-303-4641 (Hopewell) or call our confidential hospital prayer request line (609-303-4381).
+Contact Pastoral Care at 609-278-6922 (Regional Medical Center) or 609-303-4641 (Hopewell).

 Additional members of your health care team